DAGIS – Increased Health and Wellbeing in Children, Families and Educational Settings

 The DAGIS project is especially interested in following children’s health behaviours, including fruit and vegetable intake, intake of sugar-sweetened (everyday) foods and drinks, physical activity, sedentary behaviour, screen time, sleep, and wellbeing and investigating how they are associated with socioeconomic status background.
 The DAGIS project has investigated the preschool as a setting for health promotion to improve health behaviours and decrease socioeconomic differences among children for these behaviours.

 The DAGIS project started in 2014.
-A needs assessment, including a cross-sectional survey of over 800 children and parents across eight municipalities in Finland, was carried out in 2015–2016 (responsible researcher Reetta Lehto).
+A needs assessment, including a cross-sectional survey of over 800 children and parents across eight municipalities in Finland, was carried out in 2015–2016.
 The DAGIS survey study collected data on health behaviours , weight and wellbeing in Finnish 3–6-year-old preschool children, alongside data on home and preschool environment.
-Survey findings were used to design an intervention program, which was carried out in 2017–2018 as a randomised controlled trial in preschools across two Finnish municipalities: Salo and Riihimäki (responsible researcher Carola Ray).
+Survey findings were used to design an intervention program, DAGIS Intervention study, which was carried out in 2017–2018 as a randomised controlled trial in preschools across two Finnish municipalities: Salo and Riihimäki.
 The intervention aimed to improve children’s health behaviours and self-regulation skills and to decrease socioeconomic differences in health behaviours.

 A young girl with blonde pigtails is sitting at a table in a daycare setting, enjoying a snack.
 She looks directly at the camera with a curious expression, while the warm and colorful environment surrounds her.

-Data collection for the DAGIS project continued in 2023 by following up participants in the DAGIS Survey study, and the study investigates the relationship between circadian rhythms, eating, sleeping, and adiposity among the now 11–14-year-old adolescents (responsible researcher Reetta Lehto).
-The relationship between early childhood diet and allergies and asthma will also be investigated in the same study.
+Data collection for the DAGIS Survey study continued in 2023 with the DAGIS Next follow-up of its participants.
+The follow-up investigates the relationships between circadian rhythms, eating, sleeping, and adiposity among the now 11–14-year-old adolescents, as well as the associations between early childhood diet and allergies and asthma.

 The participants in the DAGIS intervention (2017–2018) were followed up in the autumn 2023 and spring 2024.
 All primary schools in the Salo municipality took part in the follow-up study DAGIS Salo (responsible researcher Carola Ray).
 The aim of the DAGIS Salo follow-up study is to identify past and present environmental and individual factors related to health behaviours, wellbeing, weight, and learning among schoolchildren.